British farms a better bet than gold

 "UK farmland will be the top performing real estate in Europe and potentially the world," Savills head of rural research Ian Bailey told Reuters.
 "Supply is tight and demand is especially strong for arable crops like wheat and rape."

 This scenario has increased investors' focus on agricultural land globally as an asset class.
-Grain, a non-governmental organisation that promotes the sustainable use of the world's resources, last year estimated that between $5 (3.21 pounds) and $15 billion of pension fund money was invested in global farmland, a figure it said would double by 2015.
+Grain, a non-governmental organization that promotes the sustainable use of the world's resources, last year estimated that between $5 and $15 billion of pension fund money was invested in global farmland, a figure it said would double by 2015.

 The British farmland market is the most transparent and liquid in Europe, creating stronger levels of interest than markets like France from private investors and institutions which, combined with a limited supply, will fuel the price growth, Bailey said.